 It was here that I began seriously expanding my horizons to other fauna as I would sit quietly at periscope depth.

-It is summer again.
-It's been too hot to trek up to the creek, but I was sitting near a fountain in the quiet university town where I live.
+It is mid-summer again.
+It's been too hot to trek up to the creek, but I was sitting near a fountain in the quiet university town where I used to live.

 It was dragonflies doing their dance over the fountain.